Validation

 Best Practices

-- Chain related validations together for better readability
+- Chain related validations: Grouping related rules together improves readability and maintainability.

 Complete Example